Abacus: History

+Ancient Near East

 Mesopotamia

 The Sumerian abacus appeared between 2700 and 2300 BC.
 It held a table of successive columns which delimited the successive orders of magnitude of their sexagesimal (base 60) number system.
-Primitive forms of the abacus existed in Sumeria, such as the non-fixed bead abacus, a line of strings fixed to a board, counting strings consisting of beads (similar to prayer beads and Pace count beads), ropes and knots, and counting boards (similar to tally sticks).
+Primitive forms of the abacus existed in Sumer, such as the non-fixed bead abacus, a line of strings fixed to a board, counting strings consisting of beads (similar to prayer beads and pace count beads), ropes and knots, and counting boards (similar to tally sticks).
 The exact form and function of these devices are scattered around different sources, and their exact relation to the modern abacus is unknown but it is almost certain there is a relationship with masihatu, which functioned similar to an abacus utilizing multiple strings and sets of beads.

 Some scholars point to a character in Babylonian cuneiform that may have been derived from a representation of the abacus.
 It is the belief of Old Babylonian scholars, such as Ettore Carruccio, that Old Babylonians "seem to have used the abacus for the operations of addition and subtraction; however, this primitive device proved difficult to use for more complex calculations".